GLInernship/Benchmarking-Places-Backend/README.md

    - Create a `.env` file in the root directory
    - Add `MONGODB_URI=your_mongodb_connection_string`
 4. Start the server: `npm start`
+5. Will get the database in your MongoDb Compass.

 ## Database Structure
 Database Name: nearbyplaces
 Collections:
 - subregions: Stores subregion details
 - ranLatLons: Stores information about random latitude and longitude points and their nearby places as an array
+- center: Stores the very mid point of subregions.

 ## API Endpoints